gtoohey11/robot-maker/README.md

 # BOT-O-MAT
-Use any language to complete this challenge.
-The implementation is up to you: it can be a command-line application or have a graphical interface.

-Your application should collect a name and robot type from the types we list below.
+The application collects a name and robot type from the types we list below.
 For each, it should create a Robot of the type the user chooses, e.g. Larry, Bipedal.

-Given the list of tasks below, your application should then assign the Robot a set of five tasks, all of which complete after a duration that we show in milliseconds.
+Given the list of tasks below, the application assigns the Robot a set of five tasks, all of which complete after a duration that shown in milliseconds.